Maria Theresa of Austria-Este, Queen of Sardinia

 In March 1821, liberal revolutions were occurring throughout Italy.
 However, Vittorio Emanuele I was not willing to grant a liberal constitution so he abdicated the throne of Sardinia in favor of his brother Carlo Felice on March 13, 1821, but remained Duke of Savoy until his death.
 Vittorio Emanuele and Maria Theresa lived for a while in Nice, now in France but then in the Duchy of Savoy.
 They then moved to Lucca in the Duchy of Parma, now in Italy, and then to the Duchy of Modena, also now in Italy.
 In 1822, Vittorio Emanuele and Maria Theresa returned permanently to Piedmont in the Duchy of Savoy where they lived at the Castle of Moncalieri.
 Vittorio Emanuele died on January 10, 1824, aged 64, at the Castle of Moncalieri.

 Maria Theresa was accused of trying to convince her childless brother-in-law Carlo Felice, King of Sardinia to name her brother Francesco IV of Austria-Este, Duke of Modena, the husband of her eldest daughter Maria Beatrice, as the heir to the throne of Sardinia.
 However, Carlo Felice named Carlo Alberto, Prince of Carignano, the senior male member of the House of Savoy-Carignano, a cadet branch of the House of Savoy, as his heir.
-Tensions arose as a result of this incident, forcing Maria Theresa to live in Genoa at the Palazzo Doria-Tursi.
+Tensions arose because of this incident, forcing Maria Theresa to live in Genoa at the Palazzo Doria-Tursi.
 In 1831, she was allowed to return to Turin for the proxy marriage of her daughter Maria Anna to the future Ferdinand I, Emperor of Austria.

 Basilica of Superga, the traditional burial site of the House of Savoy; Credit – By Konstantin Dacosta – Imported from 500px (archived version) by the Archive Team. (detail page), CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=71467776